depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

      <details><summary>Solution</summary>
      <p>The problem is one of modeling simultaneity.
 Perfect information
-     extensive form games have trouble modeling concurrent moves because they have an an explicit temporal structure of moves.
+     extensive form games have trouble modeling concurrent moves because they have an explicit temporal structure of moves.
      </p>
      </details>
   2. Why does that change when the transformation is to imperfect extensive games?
   3. How are the set of behavioral strategies different from the set of mixed strategies?
      <details><summary>Solution</summary>
-     <p>The set of Mixed Strategies are each distributions over pure strategies.
+     <p>The set of mixed strategies are each distributions over pure strategies.
-     The set of Behavioral Strategies are each vectors of distributions over the actions and assign that distribution independently at each Information Set.
+     The set of behavioral strategies are each vectors of distributions over the actions and assign that distribution independently at each Information Set.
      </p>
      </details>